skrbcr/interferometry_clean_sim/README.md

 │   ├── image                 # Image for `example` directory
 ├── LICENSE
 ├── README.md
+├── requirements.txt
 ```

-Some trivial files are omitted in the above illustration.
+Some folders or files are omitted in the above illustration.

 ### Usage and examples